takkkun/autotest-twitter/README.md

 Usage
 -----

-First, please write settings to ~/.autotest or .autotest in project directroy.
+First, please write configuration to ~/.autotest or .autotest in project directroy.

     require 'autotest-twitter'

-    Autotest.add_hook :initialize do
-      Autotest::Twitter.configure do |client|
+    Autotest::Twitter.configure do |config|
       # The following settings is required
-        client.consumer     = ['your consumer key', 'your consumer secret'] client.access_token = ['your access token', 'your access token secret']
+      config.consumer     = ['your consumer key', 'your consumer secret'] config.access_token = ['your access token', 'your access token secret']

       # The following settings is optional
-        client.label     = 'any project'
+      config.label     = 'any project'
-        client.image_dir = 'path/to/images'
+      config.image_dir = 'path/to/images'
-      end
     end

 So please autotest.